 The wireless transmitter is responsible for embedding the audio signal into a wireless format.
 In the section above, we learned that this involves modulating a carrier wave with the audio signal.

 Transmitters can be standalone devices that plug into audio sources.
 These standalone wireless headphone transmitters are common for use in the home and with professional in-ear monitoring systems.

 Alternatively, transmitters can be designed directly into audio devices.
-This is the case with most devices marketed as being wireless and is always the case with devices that have Bluetooth connectivity.
+This is the case with most devices marketed as being wireless and is always the case with Bluetooth devices.

 Transmitters are generally designed to send either analog or digital audio signals wirelessly and typically work within a limited range of frequencies that match a compatible receiver.

-In some transmitters, the frequency of the carrier signal can be altered or “tuned” to a specific frequency by the user.
+In some transmitters, the carrier signal frequency can be altered or “tuned” to a specific frequency by the user.